MikeZhang-GHF/sauce_webtest/README.md

 - For the test report, we used the  Allure report plugins to present the test results.

 ## CI/CD
-- We used the github actions to trigger the automation web test and BDD test.
-Please refer to the webtest.yml under .github/workflows directory for detailed information.
+- We used the gitHub actions to trigger the automation web test and BDD test.
+Please refer to the webtest.yml under .gitHub/workflows directory for detailed information.
-- The CI results are under Actions link of github repo.
-The tests will be triggered by the pushs to main or branch and every hour.
+- The CI results are under Actions link of gitHub repo.
+The tests will be triggered by the push to main or branch and every hour.
 - The test can also be triggered by the push of other repos, such as development team push the commit to their repos.
 - Web test report is using [GitHub Pages](https://mikezhang-ghf.github.io/sauce_webtest/html/#).